Anneyino/LegendGame/ReadMe.txt

 Class InputChecker:
 encapsulate the input checking work to a class, use different method for different input, increase the code reuse rate.

+Class NexusCell:
+This class extends class Market and represents the base of the heroes and monsters.

+Class BlushCell:
+This class extends class UnitPlace and give a specified buff the hero on it.

+Class CaveCell:
+This class extends class UnitPlace and give a specified buff the hero on it.

+Class KoulouCell:
+This class extends class UnitPlace and give a specified buff the hero on it.

+Class PlainCell:
+This class extends class UnitPlace and has no buff on hero.